mischah/michael-kuehnel.de/_posts/2016-06-03-data-mocking-ways-to-fake-a-backend-api.md

 + Can’t test handling errors (besides 404)
 + Differences between the fake and the real backend

-This might work out for a webapp or website which just loads a little data via Ajax.
+This might work out for a web app or website which just loads a little data via Ajax.
 But other than that the downsides will outweigh the simplicity in most cases.
 The biggest disadvantages are the differences between your fake backend and the real backend in production.
 This goes from different URLs (including a whole different structure) to different HTTP headers.

 ## Online mocking services